baptistehamon/lsapy/docs/paper/paper.md

 # Research Applications

-LSAPy has been used to assess the impact of climate change on apples, cherries, maize and wheat in New Zealand [@hamon2025a; @hamon2025c], and is the core component of the New Zealand Land Use Suitability Database (NZLUSDB - [@hamon2025e]).
+LSAPy has been used to assess the impact of climate change on apples, cherries, maize and wheat in New Zealand [@hamon2025a; @hamon2025c], and is the core component of the New Zealand Land Use Suitability Database[@hamon2025e].
 Additionally, ongoing research investigating the influence of land suitability analysis criteria on land use suitability also utilises LSAPy[@hamon2025b].

 # Acknowledgements